flehoux/angular-resizable-flex/README.md

 ## Contributing

-If you want to improve the nucleotides library, add functionality or improve the docs please feel free to submit a PR.
+If you want to improve the angular-resizable-flex library, add functionality or improve the docs please feel free to submit a PR.
 Ensure you run and adapt tests if you do so.

 ## License